Getting Out of Kyoto

 At my hostel in Kyoto I met Guillaume, who was also travelling around Japan and was equally as impressed with this amazing country as me.
 He came across some great recommendations and was planning a half-day trip out of Kyoto to Kibune and Kurama.
-As he was happy for me to join him I had a chance to visit these rural and very scenic villages in his lovely company.
+As he was happy for me to join him I had a chance to visit these rural and very scenic villages in his nice company.

 From Kibune our path was leading up the Mount Kurama to a temple hidden in the mountains.
 It was an easy hike and the weather was ideal so taking a break at the top just by the Kurama-dera’s main hall was fantastic.
 Beautiful views and peaceful surroundings – what a treat!
 Yuki-Jinja Shrine with a huge cedar tree, which acts as a natural torii gate, was also one of the highlights of the temple.